mukhal/mukhal.github.io/_posts/2025-7-17-Training-LLMs-Cite-Pretraining.md

 ## Where Are We Headed?

-I'm personally excited about this direction.
-Together, these works point to a future where LLMs can not only provide answers, but also transparently cite the origins of their knowledge—without the need for external retrieval.
-This has major implications for transparency, trust, and the responsible deployment of language models.
+I'm excited about a future where LLMs can not only provide answers, but cite supporting evidence of their parametric knowledge.
+That said, I can still see the value of RAG for working with external knowledge, and so a hybrid approach of this directions and RAG would be likely be the way to go.

-Of course, challenges remain: scaling these methods to real-world corpora, handling ambiguous or multi-source facts, and ensuring that citation does not come at the cost of language modeling quality.
-But the progress so far is promising, and the field is moving rapidly.

 **References:
 Khalifa et al., 2024.
-"Source-Aware Training Enables Knowledge Attribution in Language Models." arXiv:2404.01019 Huang et al., 2025.
+"Source-Aware Training Enables Knowledge Attribution in Language Models."
+COLM 2024.
+Huang et al., 2025.
 "Cite Pretrain: Retrieval-Free Knowledge Attribution for Large Language Models." arXiv:2506.17585